 - (1) Obstacle free routes shall be provided that interconnect the following public areas of the infrastructure if provided:

 - stopping points for other connecting modes of transport within the station confines (for example, taxi, bus, tram, metro, ferry, etc.);

 - car parks

 - accessible entrances and exits

 - information desks

 - visual and audible information systems

 - ticketing facilities

 - customer assistance

 - waiting areas

 - toilet facilities

 - platforms

-- (2) All obstacle-free routes, footbridges and subways, shall have a free width of a minimum of 160 cm except in areas that are specified in points 4.2.1.2.2(3a) (ramps), 4.2.1.3(2) (doors), 4.2.1.12(3) (platforms) and 4.2.1.15(2) (level crossings)).

-- (3) Obstacle-free route floor surfaces and ground surfaces shall have low reflecting properties.
+- (2) The length of the obstacle-free routes shall be the shortest practical distance. - All obstacle-free routes, footbridges and subways, shall have a free width of a minimum of 160 cm except in areas that are specified in points 4.2.1.2.2(3a) (ramps), 4.2.1.3-(2) (doors), 4.2.1.12-(3) (platforms) and 4.2.1.15-(2) (level crossings)). - (3) Obstacle-free route floor surfaces and ground surfaces shall have low reflecting properties.